 - Send a Net Promoter Score (NPS) survey by email to your core user base on a regular basis, and map the scores and comments to the behavior of those who are active users as well as those who churn.
 This will help give you feedback and scoring data on why people stayed or left, found value or didn’t.

-The good news is, with the Delighted customer experience survey platform, you can create and deliver all of these CX surveys in minutes!
+The good news is, with the Delighted experience management software, you can create and deliver all of these CX surveys in minutes!

 4. Uncover actionable customer experience insights

 Say you have now created and sent your first CX surveys.
 Feedback and survey ratings are rolling in.
 With the help of Delighted’s NPS software and Customer Effort Score software, your NPS and CES scores have been calculated.

 The feedback provided in your user’s own words and their ratings are valuable on their own.
 But, even more valuable and actionable insights can be found through deeper analysis of the aggregate data collected.